How to Make Your Home (and Everything in it) Smell Good

 Put a disc in the bottom of your trash can or diaper pail to absorb odors.
 A disc added to a gym bag or gym locker keeps stinky smells at bay.
 Use wherever sneaky smells tend to get overwhelming.

 And there you have it - 9 natural, easy to make deodorizers that will make your home smell fresh and clean without spending money on expensive air fresheners.
 Try some of these effective techniques and you’ll not only save money, but also breathe in fewer chemicals in the long run.
 Better for you, your family, your pets, and your wallet!
+And for more DIY air freshener ideas, check out: 6 Easy Air Fresheners You Can Make at Home Right Now.

 Until next time, I’m the Domestic CEO, helping you love your home!